 The Textile Realty then transferred ownership to the Andover Shawsheen Realty Company on June 30, 1932, holding the mortgage on the properties.
 T. Edwin Andrew, treasurer, was authorized to sell or rent the properties.
 With the Great Depression sales were sluggish and many homes were rented until the economy rebounded.

 The first occupant of record to lease the home was Clarence S. & Hazel Waugh in 1926 and moved to #18 William St. in 1928.
 Elijah & Clara Strickland then occupied the home.
 Elijah was an overseer in a mill in Lawrence.

 This house was leased prior to being sold to Stanley G. & Blanche L. Chart on Jan.
 2, 1945.
 In 1943 Paul R. & Frances Devereaux were renting the home.
 Paul was the manager of the Sonotone Bay State Building in Lawrence, MA.

-Stanley G. & Blanche L. Chart owned for ten years then selling to Stanley & Marjorie M. Sandarg on June 1, 1955.
+Stanley G. & Blanche L. Chart owned for ten years.
+Dr. Stanley Chart was a family physician who practiced in Lawrence.
+The Charts sold the home to Stanley & Marjorie M. Sandarg on June 1, 1955.
 Stanley b.
 1915 was a manufacturing consultant.